tommie/nuxt-md/playground/pages/index.md

 remarkInclude
 : a custom plugin that supports the `::include[path]` directive.
-  There's no safety against infinite recursion!
+  It simply compiles it to a Vue component import and template element.

 [remarkDirective](https://github.com/remarkjs/remark-directive)
 : parses `:stuff[more]` (inline) and `:::stuff <NL> more <NL> :::` (block) syntax.

 remarkDirectiveRenderer
-: a custom plugin that renders the directives into spans and divs, with helpful CSS classes.
+: a custom plugin that renders the directives into spans and divs, using helpful CSS classes.

 remarkEscapeDoubleBraces
 : a custom plugin that escapes the Vue templating syntax, to avoid issues with `remark-attributes`.